saasforge/open-source-saas-boilerpate/Readme.md

 This free SaaS app boilerplate was create by **SaaS Forge Inc.** https://www.saasforge.dev

 # License
 Copyright (c) 2019 **SaaS Forge Inc.** https://www.saasforge.dev.
-You can use this template for any purposes except reselling or purposes prohibited by law.
+You can use this template for any purposes except purposes prohibited by law.

 # Feedback and support
 If you experience any difficulties, or have any questions on using of this product, or find a bug please open an issue or drop us a line at info@saasforge.dev.